7Osman7/BiClassifierInsects/README.md

 # Note: even with these parameters, the model seems to have a hard time learning.
 I am currently trying a different architecture

+# Improved CNN Implementation (Version 2)

+After manually going through the dataset to try and determine the somewhat poor performance of the original CNN, I came to the conclusion that since the insects make such a small part of the picture in alot of the pictures, I need to feed a higher resolution image into the CNN.
+Aditionally, I would have to extract more features/channels and include more convolution layers.
+I also tried a simpler architecture (just stacking conv and pooling layers).
+Overall, although the model has not finished running (limited computation power with my CPU, it has been performing significantly better over the first ~30 epochs.

+The Improved model had the following parameters:
+* image resolution: 200x200 (ideally I was aiming for 256 but my laptop could not handle it)
+* batch size: 128
+* epochs: TBD
+* Augmentations: True
+* Optimizer: Adam
+* Loss Function: Cross Entropy
+* CNN Architecture: Simple CNN architecture with 5 stacked conv&pool + one dropout and one linear
+* Learning Rate: 0.0001

 # Future ideas/improvement